 We were in the mall and I saw two deaf people signing.
 I knew no signs and had no idea how I was going to communicate with them.
 I just knew that I had to connect with someone who understood being deaf.
 Prior to my child's diagnosis I would never have done anything like this, but it is amazing what you will do when you are starved for information and don't know where to find it.

 Our family and friends were supportive, but they didn't really understand what it was like for us.
-Spending time with others families who shared our experience helped us relax and find the comfort and understanding we needed.
-In this group, hearing loss was the status quo, not something to be pitied or feared.
+Spending time with other families who shared our experience helped us relax and find the comfort and understanding we needed.
+In this group, having a child who is deaf or hard of hearing was the status quo, not something to be pitied or feared.

 For most parents, finding out all we can about our child's being deaf or hard of hearing and what it will mean in terms of language acquisition, communication, family dynamics, education, and social development is the key to coping.